dptabi/mixmi-web/landing/README.md

 npx serve -s . -l 8080

 # Using Firebase CLI
-firebase serve --only hosting:landing-mixmi-web-prod
+firebase serve --only hosting:mixmi-landing
 ```

-Access the page at `http://localhost:8080`
+Access the page at `http://localhost:8080` or the displayed port

 ### Production Deployment